ejovo13/libejovo/README.md

 ```

 Alternatively, we can use gitsubmodules to lock a reference to a commit of this repository in another project.
 For an example, see [this project](https://github.com/ejovo13/Informatique-TP) that uses `libejovo` as a dependency.
 I was blown away with how simple it was.
 All you have to do when cloning is make sure you download the submodule's files and then add the submodule as a subdirectory to your cmake project with `add_subdirectory`. `CMake` will take care of the rest!

+# In Progress

+I am currently working on getting a proper High-level API established at readthedocs.
+The skeleton is already in place and provides a brief introduction to this library.
+The technical documentation is also a work in progress, with about half of all publicly exposed functions being documented.

 # TODO